 To add a high polish to new frets, I like to use a miniature buffing wheel attached to a Dremel, and just target the fret wire.
 As you may recall, I had scheduled to use this guitar for an outdoor concert, and I simply ran out of time.
 I walked the guitar over to the big buffing wheel and, after spending a few minutes on the fretboard, it looked great, but I knew it could look even better.
 I would hold off the final polishing until after the performance.
 With the refret complete, I installed the nut and adjusted the nut slot height.
 Then I adjusted the saddle height for a buttery-smooth low action.
 This being a carbon fiber fretboard and not wood, it would not benefit from a light rubdown with fretboard oil, so we are all done!
 (At least, for now)

-I completed my RainSong refret late in the morning of the day I was to perform.
+NOTE: Learning Opportunity - I completed my RainSong refret late in the morning of the day I was to perform.
 The performance was outdoors - and it was in the high 80’s (both temp and humidity).
 With sweat dripping out of every orifice of my body I began to play, only to have my fingers begin sticking together (just enough to mess with my fingering).
 No matter how I tried, I could not slide along the fretboard without chatter.
 It was at that moment the horror struck: I realized that in my haste I had neglected to remove the (non-visible) residue left from the LOW TACK tape I had removed off the fretboard!
-The hot day only exacerbated the problem, and adhesive residue ended up all over my left hand.
+While I had sanded the surface of the fretboard, wiped it clean and even applied new frets, I had not taken the time to thoroughly wipe down the SIDES of the neck where the tape had been.
+That nasty stuff was now everywhere.
+The hot day had exacerbated the problem, and adhesive residue ended up all over my left hand.
 But the guitar sounded good and, more importantly, it played just the way I liked it!